-Mikhail Khodorkovsky is Russia’s best-known political prisoner.
+Before his release on December 22, 2013, Mikhail Khodorkovsky was one of Russia’s most well-known political prisoners.
 In May 2011, Amnesty International declared Khodorkovsky to be a prisoner of conscience.
 Prior to his arrest on October 25, 2003, Khodorkovsky had been known as one of Russia’s most successful entrepreneurs and as a pioneering philanthropist.
 He led the fight against corruption in Russia, encouraged inward investment and promoted civil society; actions he hoped would make Russia a global leader in the 21st century.
 His actions however came up against a process of consolidation by the Kremlin of the country’s power and wealth.
-Since his arrest Khodorkovsky has endured two show trials and he remains in jail today serving a thirteen-year prison sentence.
+Since his arrest Khodorkovsky has endured two show trials and served more than 10 years of his sentence before being pardoned and released.

 Khodorkovsky was born on June 26, 1963, the only child of Marina and Boris Khodorkovsky, who worked as chemical engineers at an industrial tool plant.
 He followed in the footsteps of his parents, studying at Moscow’s Mendeleev Institute of Chemical Technologies.

 From a young age Khodorkovsky saw the importance of modernising Russia’s increasingly outmoded technological and scientific infrastructure and in 1987, at the age of 24, he founded the Youth Centre for Scientific and Technical Development, to provide market research to large manufacturers and introduce them to new technologies.
 In 1989, following the development of a successful import-export business, Khodorkovsky acquired a banking license and with several business partners formed Bank Menatep, one of the first commercial banks in Russia.
 Subsequently, Khodorkovsky and his business partners established Rosprom, a diversified holding company, precursor of Group Menatep Limited.